patternfly/patternfly-elements/docs/content/develop/properties.md

 Because property names are attached directly to the HTMLElement, rather than a namespace (you could imagine `this.props.foo` instead of `this.foo`), care needs to be taken to not override existing properties except in special circumstances.

 HTMLElement objects have many properties, so there is a decent chance of name collision.
 So why put PatternFly Elements' properties in the same namespace?
-To allow binding observer functions to built-in attributes.
+To allow binding observer functions to built-in attributes and properties.
 For example, the system allows specifying an [observer](#observer) function for `aria-hidden`.

 ```javascript
 static get properties() {